mzoee/Jeux-Video-2D/README.md

 ## Introduction

-This repository is for a 2-D Video game called "Bird Game" that is written in JavaScript using Phaser3.
+This repository is for a 2-D Video game called "Bird Game": multiplication practice that is written in JavaScript using Phaser3.

 This game has some features as below:

 * At the begining of the game, after running the code, the Menu is shown on the screen.
 It contains *play*, *score*, *setting*, *exit*.

 * By clicking on "Setting", the player can choose the screen resolution and the background image.

+* By clicking on "Play", another page is appeared on the screen that the player should select the number he/she wants to practice for.

 * The bird should fly among the pipes and the "Bombs" which randomly appear in the way of the bird.